This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Skin aging is mainly due to free radicals that accumulate in the skin.

-Indeed, when the skin is exposed to ultraviolet light, reactive oxygen species (ROS) are released.
-In order to protect itself from these ROS, the skin is equipped with a complex enzymatic and antioxidant system.
+When skin is exposed to ultraviolet light, reactive oxygen species (ROS) are released.
+To protect itself from these ROS, the skin is equipped with a complex enzymatic and antioxidant system.
 Among these antioxidants is the famous Vitamin C.

-How does vitamin C fight against these free radicals?
+How does vitamin C combat these free radicals?

-It is a water-soluble vitamin capable of neutralizing free radicals present in the aqueous compartments of the cell by releasing electrons.
+It is a water-soluble vitamin capable of neutralizing free radicals present in the cell's aqueous compartments by releasing electrons.

-Collagen production gradually decreases as we age, however certain factors such as sun exposure and smoking can cause a premature reduction in collagen production.
+Collagen production gradually declines as we age, but factors such as sun exposure and smoking can lead to a premature reduction in collagen production.
 This leads to the development of wrinkles.

 Vitamin C plays an essential role in collagen biosynthesis.
 In fact, it acts as a cofactor for enzymes capable of stabilizing collagen cross-linking.
 Vitamin C can also directly stimulate collagen synthesis and even preserve existing collagen.